Tugdual-G/budack/README.md

 It takes less than half a second to compute the points on an 3GHz 4 core intel i5.

 The easiest way to run the computation is by using the script *exe.sh* which will also generate images.
-This script use ImageMagick to create PNG images and sxiv to open them.
+This script use ImageMagick to create PNG images and xdg-open.
 Editing the script allow to tune the parameters easily.

 ### Parameters